Vlada Nikolchenko: 2019

 At the Ukrainian National Championships, Nikolchenko won gold in the all-around.
 At the European Championships in Baku, she qualified for the hoop and clubs final, winning a quota place for the following year’s European Championship in Kyiv.
 She won bronze in clubs and finished 8th for hoop.

 Nikolchenko participated at the Grand Prix Holon, finishing 11th in the all-around.
 She only qualified to one final for hoop, where she won silver.
 At the 2019 Cluj Napoca World Challenge Cup, Nikolchenko brought two new routines for ball and ribbon.
 She finished 4th in the all-around and qualified for the hoop, ball and clubs finals.
 She won gold in clubs and finished 5th for hoop and ball.

 At the 2019 Rhythmic Gymnastics World Championships in Baku, she qualified for the ball, clubs and ribbon final.
 Nikolchenko won a bronze with clubs, her first world championship medal, and placed 4th for ribbon and ball.
 She finished 5th at the all-around final, her second year placed in the top five.
 Nikolchenko succeeded in winning an Olympic quota.

 2020-2021

 At the 2020 European Championships in Kyiv, Nikolchenko finished eighth in the all-around.
 She won gold in clubs at the 2020 Grand Prix Final in Kyiv.
 At the 2021 European Championships in Varna, she finished 13th in the all-around.
 In July 2021, she announced through her Instagram account that she was taking a break from gymnastics and would not attend the Olympic Games due to health issues after contracting COVID-19.

+2023

+In July 2023, Nikolchenko announced that she would be coming back to Ukraine after her stay in the United Arab Emirates.